julietkukuia/Group_6_Python_Capstone/README.md

 - **Product vs. Fugitive Emissions**: A comparison of emission types showed significant contributions from both product-related emissions and fugitive methane leaks, especially from oil and gas.

-- **Emissions vs. Production Value**: A scatter plot on a log scale indicated a positive correlation between production value and emissions, suggesting financial incentives may drive emission intensity.
+- **Emissions vs. Production Value**: A scatter plot on a log scale indicated a positive but weak correlation between production value and emissions, suggesting financial incentives may drive emission intensity.

 - **2030 Emissions Forecast**: A predictive model forecasted continued growth in emissions by 2030 if no action is taken, reinforcing the urgency of climate mitigation policies.